Configure how Liberator handles HTTPS connections

 HTTPS is the secure version of HTTP that uses the Secure Sockets Layer of TCP/IP (SSL) and offers a much greater level of protection than standard HTTP transmission.
 Liberator can run as an HTTPS web server like most common web servers.
 Web pages and other standard HTTP traffic can be sent over HTTPS, and if HTTPS is enabled all RTTP data is sent over an HTTPS connection too.

-Liberator supports standard SSL server-side certificates to authenticate the server to the client.
+Liberator supports standard TLS server-side certificates to authenticate the server to the client.
 They must be generated and signed by a certificate authority.

 Some of the instructions on this page require you to use the dfw command of the Deployment Framework.
 Before entering any dfw command as ./dfw <command-name> , make sure your current (working) directory is set to the Deployment Framework’s topmost directory.
 For a list of dfw commands, click here.